walterfreeman/ast101/staff-manual.md

 When you look at their written work, you choose Bob's lab to look at.
 (You see that Charlie wasn't really doing much, so it would be unfair to Alice and Bob to look at his.)
 You observe that Bob has written down reasonable things that reflect a solid A-level understanding.
 You award Alice an S (A modified upward for her work during lab), Bob an A, and Charlie a C (modified significantly downward for his lack of participation).
+If Charlie's work was especially poor, you might look at what he submitted and then apply the modification from there.

 You record these grades in the shared Google document and on each of their papers, then return them at the beginning of the next lab.

 ### Feedback

 After each lab section, I'd like you to take two minutes to provide some feedback about how the students are doing.
 This may seem like a silly bit of trivia, but it is essential for me to keep tabs on how things are going and make changes as needed.
-You can do this on your phone in a dedicated Slack channel we will set up.
+You can do this on your phone in a dedicated Slack thread.

 ### Prelabs